 As you can see from the photos, it’s a nice, looking jet.
 Nice red, white and blue color scheme.
 Maybe a little schmutz on the undercarriage.
 It doesn’t have the “wingtip device” featured on modern planes, otherwise, it looks like a standard passenger jet.

 The Lisa Marie has everything Elvis could need: a bar, a conference room with a surfboard table, and a bed for sleeping or “hunching”.
 Everything inside is either green or brown or somewhere in between — the same color scheme as the Jungle Room in the mansion.
 My mother had green appliances in the 1970s, so I think it was a 70s thing.

 Bed, covered with a plastic slipcover:

 The smaller jet

-The smaller jet was much less auspicious, and more practical.
-It was clear that this vehicle was for short trips — maybe to hop across town to get a peanut butter, bacon and banana sandwich.
+The smaller jet was much less posh and more practical.
+It was clear that this vehicle was for short trips — maybe to hop across town to get another peanut butter, bacon, and banana sandwich.

 I’m glad I got to see Elvis’ jets before they were hidden forever in a collector’s warehouse or ground up for scrap metal.
 Elvis was a King, and in most ways, he exemplified the good (jets & mansion) and bad (burning out your body from having to work so hard) of the American dream.